evertramos/docker-portainer-letsencrypt/.github/README.md

 # ./start.sh
 ```

-Or you can simply start your compose enviornment:
+Or you can simply start your compose environment:
 ```bash
 # docker-compose up -d
 ```

-> If you run only `docker-compose up -d` you will be prompted to set your admin passowrd when accessing your browser.
+> If you run only `docker-compose up -d` you will be prompted to set your admin password when accessing your browser.

 > This container must be in a network connected to your webproxy containers or use the same network of the webproxy.